 Concussion Awareness Week was established in 2021 to increase concussion awareness by providing information and encouraging action in communities across Canada.
 Concussion Awareness Week is for everyone with a role in sport and recreation - participants, parents, coaches, organizers, educators and more!

-This year, Concussion Awareness Week is taking place between September xx to xx, 20xx.
+This year, Concussion Awareness Week is taking place between September 25 to October 1, 2022.

 Who is this guide for?